caroline1233456/ip/docs/README.md

 - `todo interview`: Add interview as a todo.
 - `event project meeting /from 2025-03-18 12:00 /to 2025-03-18 14:00`: Add project meeting as an event.
 - `list` : list all the tasks in the task list.
-- `unmark 1`: Unmark the first task as not yet completed.
+- `unmark 1`: Unmark the first task as completed.
 - `delete 1`: Delete the first task.
 - `bye`: Exits the app.
 6. Refer to the Features below for details of each command